CORE VALUES

 STATEMENT OF PURPOSE

-GOALS: To foster productive and respectful dialogue surrounding the operation of Chickpeas.
+• GOALS: To foster productive and respectful dialogue surrounding the staff, families, and operations of Chickpeas.

-EXPECTATIONS: All members of the cooperative will abide by the values laid out in these Core Values.
+• EXPECTATIONS: All members of the community will abide by the values laid out in these Code of Conduct.

 VALUES / AGREEMENT